nickloman/nickloman.github.com/_posts/2015-09-24-first-sqk-map-006-experiment.md

 such under represented sequences in our recent paper here in the context of 5-mers:
 <http://www.nature.com/nmeth/journal/v12/n8/full/nmeth.3444.html>)

+It does not seem to be supported to call older, pre-SQK-MAP-006 data with the new 6-mer model basecaller.

 As is typical, we wanted to try it out with our usual reference strain, *E. coli* K-12 MG1655.
 The run has been on since about 17:00 today, and you can view its progress via the amazing MinoTour software from Matt Loose, visit: